adityareddy1231/Yelp-Clone/README.md

-# Yelp-Clone
+# Zorro's-Yelp
-A yelp.com clone but for campers!
+A yelp.com clone but for pets!